dleurs/rlcraft/README.md

-# Create a Minecraft RLCraft server with GCP
+# Create a Minecraft RLCraft server with GCP and Kubernetes

+(It is more ressource effective to create directly a VM, instead of going through Kubernetes.
+Think of this more as an educational guide with Kubernetes on GCP)

 In this guide, you will learn to create a RLCraft v2.8.1 server online for free using Google Cloud Platform.
 - How can it be for free ? <br/>